vighneshiyer/vighneshiyer.com/content/research/blog/2025_12-nvidia_hollows_out_groq/index.md

 https://zscc.ai/
 Other players like SambaNova, Graphcore, NextSilicon, Etched, Fractile, Hailo, Korean players (Furiosa, Rebellions), MatX, DeepX, HyperAccel, and even new guys (PositronAI, Unconventional AI, Normal Computing, Extropic) are quite secretive.
 Dead players like Mythic, Rivos, Blumind, Ventana are even more secretive.
+The others who can match them are d-Matrix and Tenstorrent (they are the best), and to a lesser extent Cerebras.

 ## The LPU Architecture

 First, I want to acknowledge Groq for their openness and transparency, which is rare in today's hardware startup world.
 The papers they produced give confidence that their product was at least intentionally designed

-The others who can match them are d-Matrix and Tenstorrent (they are the best), and to a lesser extent Cerebras.

-Attach my paper and analysis here
-Arch = microarch - practically no distinction

 ### Floorplan-Driven Architecture

 Common among TPU googlers
-See richard ho at reddi's class
+See richard ho at reddi's class (lmao)
 Traditionally arch drives the microarch which drives the floorplan Googlers in TPU world designed the ISA around the floorplan 'viability' The Groq-ers went all the way and designed even the uarch around the floorplan, throwing away all software / compiler / ISA concerns

+Attach the evolution of TPU paper.
+While they tried to go all the way with dataflow, they eventually moved back to a more programmable model with a VRF and matrix RF and accumulator SRAM and so forth.
+Single core.
+VLIW dispatch just to make sure instruction issue doesn't become a bottleneck, but otherwise no reason not to do traditional large frontend with assumption of easily predictable branches and regular ROB OoO dynamic dispatch.

+Compare the TPU with the LPU.
+Remove the HBM.
+Make the datapaths even more fixed.
+Scale things up (vector length = 320 elements).
+Make all latencies deterministic.
+Add C2C links which are also deterministic.
+Go all the way with floorplan-driven archiccture.
+As I said, extreme vision of floorplan-driven arch.

+### The Superlane

+Attach my paper and analysis here
+Arch = microarch - practically no distinction

 ### Pleisochronious Global Virtual Clock